isomerpages/moe-zhenghuasec/_our-heartbeat/Direct School Admission.md

 and non-academic requirements, and the programmes available to develop the area of talent.</p>
 <p>Students who are successfully admitted to the school via DSA are expected
-to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4 in Zhenghua Secondary.</p>
+to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1-4 in Zhenghua Secondary.</p>
+<p></p>
 <p>For enquiries and clarifications, please contact the following personnel,</p>
 <p>Mr Robin Goh Jin Quan, <em>HOD / PE and CCA</em> | <a href="robin_goh@schools.gov.sg" rel="noopener noreferrer nofollow" target="_blank">robin_goh@schools.gov.sg</a>
 </p>